concur/developer.concur.com/src/api-reference/request/get-started.markdown

 The Request V4 API exposes four different resources:

-1. __Request resource__ - You can read, create, update or delete a request and get the list of Requests.
+1. __Request resource__ - You can read, create, update or delete a Request and get the list of Requests.
-2. __Workflow resource__ - You can perform action in the approval workflow of a request (submit, approve, cancel...)
+2. __Workflow resource__ - You can perform action in the approval workflow of a Request (submit, approve, cancel...)
-3. __Expense resource__ - You can read, create, update or delete an expense, and get the list of expected expenses for a specific request.
+3. __Expense resource__ - You can read, create, update or delete an Expense, and get the list of expected Expenses for a specific Request.
-4. __Travel Agency resource__ - You can get the description of a travel agency office.
+4. __Travel Agency resource__ - You can get the description of a Travel Agency office.

 Manage documents used for pre-spend authorizations within Concur Request.